Fgazzelloni/30DayChartChallenge/README.md

 # 30DayChartChallenge

-## This is a competition that takes place every year in April.
-In this repository you'll find all my contributions to: [#30DayChartChallenge](https://fgazzelloni.quarto.pub/30daychartchallenge/).
+## This is a competition that takes place every year in April.<br>In this repository you'll find all my contributions to: [#30DayChartChallenge](https://fgazzelloni.quarto.pub/30daychartchallenge/).

 #### Contributions (2021 competition): [chart challenge 2021](https://github.com/Fgazzelloni/rstats-chart-challenge-2021)